Complete poker terminology: all poker terms

 Muck – it is a place at the table where all the folded cards are put.

-Multi-accounting – it is a creation of more than one account by a player in one poker-room (it is prohibited by the poker-rooms).
+Multi-accounting – it is the creation of more than one account by a player in one poker room, which is typically prohibited.

 Multi-pot – it is a situation where more than two players participate in the pot.

-Multi-tabling – it is a play of one player at the several tables simultaneously in online-poker.
+Multi-tabling – it is a play of one player at several tables simultaneously in online poker.

-Nash equilibrium – it is a poker situation where the change in a strategy of the one player doesn’t increase his winning in the case if the other players leave their strategy unchanged.
+Nash equilibrium – it is a poker situation where the change in the strategy of one player doesn’t increase his winning in the case of the other players leaving their strategy unchanged.

-NH (Nice Hand) – it is an expression that applies at the table in online poker and it means a good hand.
+NH (Nice Hand) – it is an expression that applies at the table in online poker, meaning a good hand.

-Nit (rock) – poker term nit means a tight-passive player who acts cautiously and usually plays only the strongest hands and combinations.
+Nit (rock) – a tight-passive player who acts cautiously and usually plays only the strongest hands and combinations.

 Notes – it is a mark on the player, the record of a specific hand or the common data that helps in the future to make a decision against this player.